Updated on July 15th, 2025 by Nathan Parsh

 Growth Prospects

 Following P&G’s restructuring, the company is now a more agile and flexible organization with improved growth prospects.
-While P&G divested low-margin businesses with limited growth potential, it held on to its core consumer brands, such as Tide, Charmin, Pampers, Gillette, and Crest, which have strong growth potential.
+While P&G divested low-margin businesses with limited growth potential, it retained its core consumer brands, including Tide, Charmin, Pampers, Gillette, and Crest, which have strong growth potential.

-Margin expansion is a major component of P&G’s earnings growth strategy.
+Margin expansion is a significant component of P&G’s earnings growth strategy.
 P&G’s cost-cutting efforts have enhanced its operating margins and after-tax profit margins.
-Even in an inflationary environment, P&G has the ability to raise prices, thanks to its strong brands.
-It has thus implemented multiple price hikes over the last two years and hence it has offset the negative effect of cost inflation on its margins.
+Thanks to its strong brands, P&G can raise prices even in an inflationary environment.
+It has thus implemented multiple price hikes over the last two years, offsetting the adverse effect of cost inflation on its margins.

 As part of the restructuring, P&G launched a massive cost-cutting effort.
-It cut costs by $10 billion over the course of its restructuring through headcount reduction and lower SG&A expenses.
+Through headcount reduction and lower SG&A expenses, it cut costs by $10 billion throughout the reorganization.

 At the same time, the focus on premier brands with pricing power has resulted in consistent sales growth: